GalaxyCon: History

-The first Supercon was organized by founder Mike Broder in late 2006 at the Ramada Hollywood Beach Resort in Hollywood, Florida, called Florida Supercon.
-He was looking to bring a large scale convention to south Florida.
-Another event, Anime Supercon, took place in Fort Lauderdale five months later.
-Estimated attendances at each event averaged around 2,000 people.
-As success grew, other conventions were added throughout the Fort Lauderdale and Miami metro areas.
+In late 2006, Mike Broder sought to bring a large convention to south Florida.
+He mounted Florida Supercon at the Ramada Hollywood Beach Resort in Hollywood, Florida.
+He organized Anime Supercon in Fort Lauderdale five months later.
+Both drew an estimated 2,000 people.
+Other conventions were organized in the Fort Lauderdale and Miami metro areas.
+A November 2008 Supercon in Atlanta, Georgia, was not as prosperous as the Florida events.

-An attempt was made in November 2008 to hold a longstanding Supercon outside of Florida, in Atlanta, Georgia, but it was not as prosperous as the Florida events.
-Another try did not take place until July 2017 with Raleigh Supercon in North Carolina, replacing the promotional Wizard World Raleigh Comic Con which eventually moved to nearby Winston-Salem after the 2015 event.
-Raleigh Supercon 2017 drew in an estimated 30,000 people for the weekend.
-Super Conventions later acquired the former Derby City Comic Con in Louisville, Kentucky, which was re-branded as Louisville Supercon.
-The inaugural event took place in November 2018.
+After the unrelated Wizard World Raleigh Comic Con moved from Raleigh, North Carolina, to Winston-Salem in 2016, the company mounted Raleigh Supercon in July 2017.
+It drew an estimated 30,000 people for the weekend.

+Super Conventions later acquired the former Derby City Comic Con in Louisville, Kentucky, which was re-branded as Louisville Supercon for the November 2018 event.

-Two recent conventions, Animate!
+Two conventions, Animate!
 Florida (formerly known as Animate!
 Miami) and Paradise City Comic Con (formerly known as Magic City Comic Con), were discontinued in 2018 so Super Conventions could concentrate on their three Supercon events.
 Both of those had taken place in Miami.

+In 2025, the organizers of the Columbus convention were criticized for overcrowding, poor treatment of disabled people, and poor handling of medical and accessibility devices.
+The organizers blamed the security company, Allied Universal that was hired through the convention center.